Qrashi/minecraft-plugin-downloader/data/data_info.md

                 * "game_version": return the object with the highest game version
                 * "number": return the object with the highest number (e.g build number)
                 * "release_type": return the FIRST list object that has the correct attribute specified with "match" (see below)
+                * "first_release": return the FIRST list object that is not a snapshot type

             match: only used for sort_type "release_type", what release_type to look for (what the sort_by attribute should match with)
             headers: {optional},
             destination: Where to store the data to (look under "get_store"), only required when using store_by_newest task.

             * get_return:
                 Get information from the web and return it (for example return newest build ID)